openforis/sepal-doc/docs/source/cookbook/classification.rst

 CSV
 ###

-By selecting :btn:`csv file`, SEPAL will request a file from your computer in :code:`.csv` format.
+By selecting :btn:`CSV file`, SEPAL will request a file from your computer in :code:`.csv` format.
 The file needs to include two pieces of information: geographic coordinates and class value.

 This can be done using coordinates in :code:`EPSG:4326` latitude and longitude, as well as a `GeoJSON <https://geojson.org>`__ compatible point object.
 The file can embed other multiple columns that will not be considered during the analysis.